Modern Slavery Act Statement

 Our supply chain includes professional services providers, NHS Trusts, NHS Foundation Trusts, social enterprises, medical equipment suppliers and office equipment suppliers.
 As a consequence of the nature of our business the vast majority of spend is on medical consumables; around 80% of our annual procurement spend is with NHS Supply Chain, a Government-commissioned supplier service, and more than 99% is with companies based in the UK and Europe.

-We are committed to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Weregularly review our policies and procedures in order to ensure we have effective systems which lessen the risk of modern slavery and human trafficking taking place anywhere in our supplychains.
+We consider that modern slavery and human trafficking are completely unacceptable whether they are in our supply chain or any other part of our business, and the communities where we work.
+We regularly review our policies and procedures in order to ensure we have effective systems which lessen the risk of modern slavery and human trafficking taking place anywhere in our supply chains.

 We have anti-slavery and trafficking provisions contained within our procurement policy which set out our approach to ensuring our supply chain does not contain modern slavery and our Safeguarding and Whistleblowing policies provide colleagues with guidance on how to report their concerns.